sword-web/sword-web.github.io/docs/en/key-concepts/controllers/routes.md

 }
 ```

-A controller can access the request context through the `ctx: Context` parameter:
+A controller can access the request context through the `req: Request` parameter:

 ```rust
 use sword::prelude::*;